 Big Bend National Park in southwest Texas is one of the largest and least visited of America’s national parks.
-Here, you can explore over 801,000 acres, ranging from an elevation of less than 2,000 feet along the Rio Grande River to nearly 8,000 feet in the Chisos Mountains.
+Here, visitors can explore over 801,000 acres, ranging from an elevation of less than 2,000 feet along the Rio Grande to nearly 8,000 feet in the Chisos Mountains.
 Big Bend includes massive canyons, vast desert expanses, and the entire Chisos Mountain range.
-At Big Bend National Park, you can delve into one of the last remaining wild corners of the United States, and experience unmatched sights, sounds, and solitude.
+At Big Bend National Park, visitors can delve into one of the last remaining wild corners of the United States, and experience unmatched sights, sounds, and solitude.

 For more than 1,000 miles the Rio Grande/Río Bravo River forms the international boundary between Mexico and the United States; of which, Big Bend National Park administers approximately one-quarter of that boundary.

 Few areas exceed the park’s value for the protection and study of fossil resources.
-Over the years, archeologists have discovered artifacts estimated to be 9,000 years old, and historic buildings and landscapes offer graphic illustration of life along the international border at the turn of the century.
+Over the years, archeologists have discovered artifacts estimated to be 9,000 years old, and historic buildings and landscapes offer graphic illustrations of life along the international border at the turn of the century.

 Prior to 1535 A.D. two Indian groups have been identified as having inhabited the Big Bend area, including the Chisos and the Jumano tribes.
 The Chisos Indians were thought to be a loosely organized tribe of nomadic hunters and gatherers who probably practiced limited agriculture on a seasonal basis.
 The Jumano were also nomadic and some evidence suggests that they were enemies of the Chisos.

 In the 16th and 17th centuries, Spanish explorers began to roam the area in search of gold, silver, fertile lands and Indian slaves.
 The first such expedition was that of Álvar Núñez Cabeza de Vaca in 1535 A.D.